 Growing coleus from seed indoors

-As mentioned earlier on, Coleus seeds are easy to grow and do not have any special or extraordinary requirements when it comes to planting them in a container.
+As mentioned earlier, coleus seeds are easy to grow and do not have any special or extraordinary requirements when it comes to planting them in a container.

 You can grow coleus from seed indoors all year round, and even in the winter months, but be prepared to provide it with lots of light and warmth.
 For the seeds to germinate, the ideal temperature should be around 20-25 degrees Celsius / 68-77 degrees Fahrenheit.